Ida (abbess of St. Maria im Kapitol): Biography

 Ida was the daughter of Mathilde, a sister of King and Emperor Otto III and Ezzo, Count Palatine of Lotharingia.
 Because of his marriage into the royal family and his considerable wealth, Ezzo and his offspring became prominent in the 11th century; his dynasty is called the Ezzonids.
 Ezzo and Mathilde had ten children, all of whom held important positions in Lower Lorraine.

 Ida was one of the younger children.
 Her exact birthdate is uncertain, but was certainly before 1025, when her mother Mathilde died.
 Her father Ezzo died in 1034.

 Ida and her sister Sophia were most likely educated in Gandersheim Abbey.
 They left Gandersheim in 1026 and entered the convent of St. Maria Altenmünster in Mainz.
 Only one year later, in 1027, they had to return to Gandersheim, because of an ongoing conflict between the Archbishop of Mainz and the Bishop of Hildesheim (Gandersheim Conflict).
 In 1028, they were able to go back to Mainz.
 However, Ida returned to Gandersheim for good in 1031, when Aribo, the Archbishop of Mainz, died.
 Her sister Sophia had already died in Mainz.

 No later than 1038, Ida became abbess of St. Maria of Gandersheim, which was part of Gandersheim Abbey.
 She got her sanctification from Bishop Godehard of Hildesheim, who died on 5 May 1038.

 At the latest in 1049 (and probably before 1039), Ida became abbess of St. Maria im Kapitol in Cologne.
-As her brother Herman II was Archbishop of Cologne from 1036-1056, it is likely that he helped her to gain the position.
+As her brother Herman II was Archbishop of Cologne from 1036 to 1056, it is likely that he helped her to gain the position.
 On 5 July 1049, she was certainly present at the altar dedication in the church St. Maria in Kapitol, executed by Pope Leo IX.
 Emperor Heinrich III was also there during the dedication, which highlights the significance of the church and its abbess.

 Ida died on 7 or 8 April 1060 and was buried in the church of St. Maria im Kapitol.
 There, her sarcophagus can still be visited today.